 She knew why.
 She was afraid.
-Afraid of what they’d say about her if she dropped out of the group.
-Still stinging from Billy’s scathing critique, her self-esteem was in the dumps, and she desperately needed their approval.
-And she was afraid of what the other kids would say; they’d assume that the group had kicked her out, and they’d all want to know why, and her friends would make up some outrageous story that Allie could never live down.
+Afraid of what they’d say about her if she dropped out of the group, afraid that the other kids would assume the group had kicked her out, and they’d all want to know why, and her friends would make up some outrageous story that Allie could never live down.

-“So why don’t you have a boyfriend yet?”
+“So why don’t you have a boyfriend?”
 Tina asked her suddenly.